Avram Specification

 Positions

 Subfield values and flat field values can be specified positions, being a JSON object that maps character positions to data element definitions.
-A character position is a range not consisting of zeroes only.
+A character position is a range.
 It is RECOMMENDED to use sequences of two digits.

 A data element definition is a JSON object that SHOULD contain key: